 Oh, that’s right.

 I must have thought that everyone in my address book was reading my blog.
 But this was when I still had a Facebook account.
-I hadn’t yet had the realization that I only have, like, four in-real-life friends.
+I hadn’t yet realized that I only have, maybe, four in-real-life friends.
 Poor completely narcissistic yet completely oblivious 2017 Kari.

 7- “There are many other things I would rather do….”